 No longer did I feel trapped by the circumstances of my dead-end town; it was a playground of opportunity and the black & white life I had been living now began to appear in color.
 I sat on that bus from the airport to the city center starring out into the beauty of the city, and it starred right back, reassuring me that I made the right decision.
 I spent the first morning ironing my suit on the floor of the cheapest hostel I could find.
 My roommates were Greek and understandably looked at me like I was a halfwit, especially after I told them what my intentions were.

 Undeterred, I put on my suit and walked to Monastiraki metro with the naïve hope of walking into the company and asking for an interview.
 Bizarrely, as I arrive at the station I get a call from a recruitment agent called Nicholas who works for Teleperformance.
 This was a guy who I had been in contact with for almost six months and after I sent him an email explaining my situation he offered me an interview for the next day.

 I couldn’t believe this!
-I had been in Athens and within one day I had secured myself a job interview!
+I had been in Athens – one of the best cities in Europe for history fans and one with lots of great experiences to have – and within one day I had secured myself a job interview!
 That alone was enough to put tears in my eyes and have me smiling like a Cheshire cat.

 From the very moment I woke up that morning, I felt nothing but determination wrestling with fear.

 If this last interview was to be unsuccessful then I would go home to nothing, quite literally.
 Despite how much I had learned in the previous 16 hours, I felt so out of my depth.
 I knew that the other candidates would have had the sense to apply in advance and give themselves more opportunity to prepare; whereas I was in a situation where I was eating around 500 calories a day to save money and barely sleeping.